Skip to content Skip to main navigation Report an accessibility issue

 • Discuss expectations and accomplishments

 Staff performance reviews are completed in the Online Performance Review system (OPR).
-The OPR streamlines the annual review process for staff and making it easier to complete no matter where we are working!
+The OPR streamlines the annual review process for staff making it easier to complete no matter where we are working!

 To learn more about the technical OPR system and process, visit K@TE and search for the “Online Performance Reviews” training session.
-This session will walk employees and leaders through the detailed steps of their part process and/or cover the entire process for entering a review.
+This session will walk employees and leaders through the detailed steps of their part in the process and/or cover the entire process for entering a review.

 Monitoring performance and providing ongoing feedback to empower staff throughout the year is an incredibly important leadership responsibility.
 Similarly, staff are encouraged to take charge of their performance and engage in performance dialogue throughout the year.
 Think about performance and feedback as part of a yearly continuum of communication that you have with those around you.